 The Al-Azhar Mosque is one of the oldest Cairo mosques which was completed in the 10th century.
-The mosque hosts the world’s oldest university, named the Al-Azhar University, which is considered to be the most significant theological center of the Islamic world.
+The mosque hosts the world’s oldest university, named the Al-Azhar University, which is considered to be the most significant theological centre of the Islamic world.

 Upon entering, pay attention to the El-Taibarsiya Medrese on your right side.
 It has a spot for prayers which was built back in 1309!
-Moreover, standing in the courtyard will grant you a splendid view of the all five minarets.
+Moreover, standing in the courtyard will grant you a splendid view of all five minarets.

-Next up is the Citadel of Cairo that was built in 1176 by Salah ad-Din (a former Egyptian leader).
+Next up is the Citadel of Cairo which was built in 1176 by Salah ad-Din (a former Egyptian leader).
 It is located at the foot of the Mokattam Hills perfectly showing a legacy of rulers.
 The main thing not to miss when visiting the Citales is the Mosque of Muhammad Ali.

 This Mosque is also famous under the name of Alabaster.
 Its lean minarets, white walls, and the 52 meters height make it quite imposing.
-The Ottoman building can’t be missed no matter which side of the city you’ll be at, since it’s visible in all of Cairo!
+The Ottoman building can’t be missed no matter which side of the city you’ll be on, since it’s visible in all of Cairo!

 If you want to get the full experience, we’d recommend heading just south to the Muhammad Ali Mosque to see the Gawhara Terrace.
 The whole city will be at your sight!